skkuoss/AskYoda_dashboard/README.md

 If you don't want to download the front-end into your local machine, the website is also being hosted via GitHub Pages, and you can access it through the following link: <a href="https://skkuoss.github.io/AskYoda_dashboard/">GitHub Pages hosted webpage</a>.

-Keep in mind that although you can access the hosted page, you still need to download and run the back-end repo for the page to be functional.
-Once again, the link for that repository, where you can also find its installation and use guides, is the following: <a href="https://github.com/skkuoss/AskYoda">Ask Yoda Back-End</a>.

 ### How To Use
 Either if you access the webpage through GitHub Pages or through your downloaded local index.html file, you should see the following UI: